jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.21 MaxElevDevSignature

-Calculates the maximum elevation deviation over a range of spatial scales and for a set of points.
+Calculates the maximum elevation deviation over a range of spatial scales and for a set of points..

 *Parameters*: